 MARKET DRIVERS

-The direct vacancy rate rose 190-basis points (bps) since 2Q23 but fell 20-bps since 1Q24 to 5.5%.
-The South Sacramento Submarket remained the submarket with the highest direct vacancy rate at 26.5%.
-Conversely, the Marysville/Yuba City submarkets had the lowest direct vacancy rate at 1.3%.
+The direct vacancy rate reached 5.8% in 4Q 2024, 90-basis points (bps) up YOY.
+The South Sacramento Submarket had the highest direct vacancy rate at 26.6%, while the Marysville/Yuba City submarket had the lowest direct vacancy rate at 1.3%.
+Although vacancy is increasing throughout the market, it remains relatively tight and is below the 10-year average of 6.2%.

 ECONOMIC REVIEW